Bosco Chocolate Syrup: History

 Bosco Chocolate syrup was purportedly invented in 1928 in Camden, New Jersey, by an unknown physician.
 The William S. Scull Company, founded in 1931 in Camden, acquired the manufacturing license.
 The Scull Company's most famous product was Boscul Coffee, which gave the product its brand name, "Bosco".
 In the 1950s, Corn Products Company acquired the brands Bosco, and Bosco Products, Inc. in 1985.
-The name recalls the Greek word βόσκω, "I nourish."
+The name recalls the Ancient Greek word βόσκω (bóskō), "I nourish."